Skip to navigation

 A wallaby on Magnetic Island

 A great way not to get better is to drink beer, but a strange thing happened on my first night on the island.
-The local pub was having a toad racing night – did I mention that Magnetic Island is a tourist spot? – and a contingent went along from the hostel to participate, putting together a kitty to bet on the toads (A$2 each was the norm, but I ended up only putting in A$1, along with an equally broke Irishman called Kieran).
-The ringmaster, for want of a better name, had a personality that was larger than life (not to mention a belly that in most civilisations would be classed as gross, but which in Australia is classed as an investment), and watching him introduce the toads was fun in itself.
-The Centaur House syndicate bet on the yellow toad in the second race (yellow being the colour of the ribbon round the toad's neck) by bidding the highest amount for that toad, and waited for the race to start.
+The local pub was having a toad racing night (as you do), and a group of us from the hostel went along to participate, after putting together a kitty to bet on the toads (I ended up putting in the princely sum of A$1).
+The ringmaster, for want of a better name, had a personality that was larger than life, not to mention a belly that in most civilisations would be classed as gross, but which in Australia would be classed as an investment; watching him introduce the toads was fun in itself.
+The Centaur House syndicate bet on the yellow toad in the second race – yellow being the colour of the ribbon round the toad's neck – which we had to secure by bidding the highest amount for that toad, and we sat down and waited for the race to start.

 Florence Bay